 Spider-Man: (muttering) One of these days… One of these days, I am going to leave before he does, and see how he likes it!

-Super Registration Act: Senator Robert Kelly had been repeatedly trying to pass a law to have government regulation and control over superhumans ever since mutants were revealed to the public, but so far fell on deaf ears.
+- Super Registration Act: Senator Robert Kelly had been repeatedly trying to pass a law to have government regulation and control over superhumans ever since mutants were revealed to the public, but so far it's fallen on deaf ears.

 Sebastian Shaw: You know, I've heard of your more recent exploits.
 Letting a man – a vampire, really, but still – immolate himself?
 Cutting off the King of Lemuria's hand, after launching a weapon of mass destruction at his forces? *tsked* No small wonder Fury and his ilk are so paranoid about you; and they call my organization a threat.

-Threat Backfire: Doom threatens to release Superman's Secret Identity to the world if he does not submit to him.
-Superman rapidly points out that, if he (who believes himself the smartest person in the world) did that, he would be admitting to having lost against a Kansas country farmboy," hitting him right in his Pride.
+- Threat Backfire: Doom threatens to release Superman's Secret Identity to the world if he does not submit to him.
+Superman rapidly points out that, if he (who believes himself the smartest person in the world) did that, he would be admitting to having lost against "a Kansas country farmboy," hitting him right in his Pride.

-Three-Laws Compliant: The Kryptonians has the Three Directives, which is explained to be a more flexible version of the Three Laws of Robotics.
+- Three-Laws Compliant: The Kryptonians had the Three Directives, which is explained to be a more flexible version of the Three Laws of Robotics.

 (the Fantastic Four and Alison Blaire sees the aforementioned angry Latverian mob coming towards them)